yongler/tp/docs/DeveloperGuide.md

     Use case resumes at step 3.

 ---

 **Use case: Exit the app**

 **MSS**

 1. User exits the app.

-2. SIA saves all changes and closes all windows.
+2. SIA saves all changes and closes all windows. <br>Use case ends.

-   Use case ends.
 ---

 **Use case: Finding internship application(s)**

 **MSS**

 1. User requests to find internship applications based on either its name, job title or tags.

 2. SoC InternApply shows a list of internship applications with the field matching any of the keywords

    Use case ends.